 The lack of skilled workers in the UK has been a problem for many years now.
-This is certainly true where the motor trade is concerned.
+This is certainly true where the motor trade is concerned as a lot of our traders insurance customers will be aware.
 In the digital age, a lot of young people are pursuing jobs in IT and other computer-related industries rather than more traditional skilled trades.

 Back in 2008 there was an industry-wide push spearheaded by the IMI (The Institute of the Motor Industry) to increase the number of home-grown apprentices working in the motor trade in the UK.
 The campaign was aimed at school kids from Year 9 and above as well as parents, teachers, learning insitutes and training providers.
 The discrepancy between the number of vacancies and the lack of skilled workers in the UK to fill them was a key reason behind the campaign.